Cervelli sparks Braves to 9-5 win over Mets in Atlanta debut

 Wilson Ramos extended his hitting streak to 18 games for the Mets, the longest active streak in the majors.

-Alonso has 100 RBIs, making him the first Mets player to reach the plateau since David Wright had 103 in 2010.
-Alonso also became the first rookie to tie his team’s home run record since Ralph Kiner did it for the Pirates with 23 in 1946, according to STATS.
+Alonso had the souvenir ball in a plastic case after becoming the first rookie to tie his team’s home run record since Hall of Famer and former Mets broadcaster Ralph Kiner did it for the Pirates with 23 in 1946, according to STATS.
 Todd Hundley (1996) and Carlos Beltran (2006) also hit 41 home runs in a season for the Mets.

+“It’s surreal,” Alonso said.
+“That moment was really special.
+I couldn’t have dreamed it up any better.”

+The slugger also has 100 RBIs, making him the first Mets player to reach the plateau since David Wright had 103 in 2010.

 TRAINER’S ROOM